 The landscape on this nature trail is a bit more reminiscent of southern Utah with its red rocks and graceful arch.
 The trail starts out pretty flat, but once it reaches the rocks, there is plenty of opportunity to scrambling around and doing some 101-level bouldering.

 The trail is very easy and a great option for families with smaller kids.
+And you can add on another .5 mile by heading east toward heart rock.

 To get to the trailhead, park at the Twin Tanks parking lot and then follow the signs across the road.
 Then, take an immediate right (which isn’t well marked) and head toward the rock cluster.